 Accent lighting Full off Curfew hour

-Manual controls do not satisfy curfew requirements; automation is mandatory.
+Key compliance point: Manual switches do not satisfy curfew requirements; automation (time-based, photocell + schedule, or networked controls) is typically required.

 Specifying Compliant Fixtures for 2026

-To meet emerging Dark Sky ordinances, specifications should address CCT, optics, and controls together.
+To meet emerging Dark Sky ordinances, specifications should address CCT, optics, and controls together—not as separate line items.

 Specification Element 2026 Best Practice